OpenNebula/docs/source/release_notes/release_notes/features.rst

 Centralized Management of Multiple Zones
 ========================================

--  :ref:`Single access point and centralized management for multiple instances of OpenNebula <ozones>`
--  :ref:`Federation of multiple OpenNebula zones <zonesmngt>` for scalability, isolation or multiple-site support
+- Federation of multiple OpenNebula zones for scalability, isolation or multiple-site support
--  Support for the creation and management of multiples clusters within the same zone
+- Users can seamlessly provision virtual machines from multiple zones with an integrated interface both in Sunstone and CLI.
+- A **new tool set** has been developed to upgrade, integrate new zones and import existing zones into an OpenNebula federation.
+Read more in the :ref:`Federation Configuration <federationconfig>` guide.
+- **Integrated zone management** in OpenNebula core.
+Read more about this in the :ref:`Data Center Federation <introf>` guide.
+- **Redesigned data model** to minimize replication data across zones and to tolerate large latencies.
+Read more about this in the :ref:`Data Center Federation <introf>` guide.
 -  Complete functionality for management of `zones <http://docs.opennebula.org/doc/4.6/cli/onezone.1.html>`__: create, delete, show, list...

 High Availability